This is a real estate copywriting guide.

 Copywriters know what is effective for drawing attention from prospects, converting them into leads, and then turning these leads into customers.

-However, if you wish to do it yourself, you can use Jarvis copywriting software.
+However, if you wish to do it yourself, you can use Jasper copywriting software.

 This software will save you hundreds (or even thousands) of dollars in copywriting expenses and also takes away all of the burdens of having to brainstorm entire marketing copy.